 The National Aboriginal and Torres Strait Islander Ecumenical Commission works ecumenically among Australian churches and wider society to advance indigenous rights and help the churches understand the implications of their history and their current policies and actions.
 With the NATSIEC’s guidance, the churches are working together for a fair deal for Aboriginal and Torres Strait Islander Australians, and for the healing of our nation.

 Act for Peace (previously known as Christian World Service)

 Act for Peace is the international aid agency of the NCCA.
 Its focus is on assisting the most conflict and disaster-affected communities to be safe.
 Act for Peace supports ecumenical partners to do this in, and with communities displaced from, countries such as Syria, Iraq, Palestine, South Sudan, Ethiopia, Zimbabwe, Myanmar and Sri Lanka.
 Act for Peace manages the annual Christmas Bowl, which has been generously supported by Australian churches since 1948.

 The NCCA's Faith and Unity Commission brings together theologians from the member churches who act in a voluntary capacity.

-As a network, the SJN operates to bring Churches together on common social justice issues, and draft material for the Council as a whole.
-The Network operates with support of the Churches on an entirely voluntary basis.
+The Network operates to bring Churches together on common social justice issues, and drafts material for the Council as a whole.
+The Network operates with the support of the Churches on an entirely voluntary basis.

 The NCCA is a founding partner in the Australian National Dialogue of Christians, Muslims and Jews (ANDCMJ).
 The Dialogue was officially 'launched' in March 2003 after 12 months of formal preparation, which was preceded by informal contact and discussions between the NCCA, AFIC (Australian Federation of Islamic Councils) and ECAJ (Executive Council of Australian Jewry).